prestist/fcos-meeting-action/static/meeting-template.md

 5. After the Action items are covered start the topics from the tracker

-    - [ ] Cover the below topics from the tracker repo
+    - [ ] Cover the below topics from the tracker repository
 {{meeting-topics}}

 6. Once all the topics are covered start the open floor